rails/rails/guides/source/association_basics.md

   # ...
 end
 ```
-To see this in action, working from the console we can first create a supplier:
+To see this in action, using the rails console we can first create a supplier:

 ```ruby
 @supplier = Supplier.create(name: "Acme")